-The only career options for women during the Victorian era were low-paying professions, and many had dangerous working conditions.
+During the Victorian era, the only career options for women were low-paying professions, and many had dangerous working conditions.
 There were street vendors (who assisted their husbands with their businesses), factory workers, and shop girls.
 If a woman was very lucky, she could be a household servant in the estate of a lord or lady.

 Even educated women who learned high-level skills at business colleges, like typing and shorthand, only made an average of £25 per year.
 That still wasn’t enough money for women to support themselves or their children without the aid of a husband.